Data Privacy in 2019

 - Comcast is testing Blockgraph, a blockchain solution that would allow advertisers and media companies to perform matches with one another using secure encryption technology, non-identifiable data, and blockchain, removing the need of “trusted third parties.”

-- Google and other cloud providers have agreed on sharing unidentified healthcare information that is stored in their clouds.
+- Google and other cloud providers have agreed to share unidentified healthcare information that is stored in their clouds.
 This was disclosed by Dr. Toby Cosgrove, former CEO of the Cleveland Clinic and an executive advisor to Google’s Cloud Healthcare and Life Sciences.
 By adding a de-identification capability to its API, Google helps hospitals and other health care providers open their data up for analysis.